Atlas-OS/docs/docs/getting-started/installation.md

 1. Press ++win+r++ to open the Run dialog

-1. Type in your noted down drive letter including the colon, and then **without a space**, type `\sources\setup.exe` after it. [**Example:** `H:\sources\setup.exe`](../assets/images/win-setup-run-dialog.webp)
+1. Type in your noted-down drive letter including the colon, and then **without a space**, type `\sources\setup.exe` after it. [**Example:** `H:\sources\setup.exe`](../assets/images/win-setup-run-dialog.webp)

 1. Press ++enter++ on the Run dialog, and accept the User Account Control prompt
-    - For many retail Windows 11 laptops, device encryption is default.
+    - For many retail Windows 11 laptops, device encryption is the default.
 The message ["Make sure BitLocker Drive Encryption is suspended"](../assets/images/bitlocker-error-setup.jpg) could appear from the Windows Setup when you press ++enter++ in the Run dialog.
 Refer to our [BitLocker decrypting instructions](../faq-and-troubleshooting/common-questions/decryptying-using-bitlocker.md) to resolve this, and then attempt this again

 1. Select **No thanks** when prompted for updates and uncheck the box for **I want to help make the Windows installation better**